karolinyfranco/javaclinic_lpoo_c3/README.md

 ## Dependências (Maven)

-No arquivo pom.xml, a dependência do MySQL Connector/J foi adicionada:
+No arquivo pom.xml, as dependências do MySQL Connector/J e do Flatlaf foram adicionadas:

 ```
 <dependencies>